 According to Zimperium’s blog post shared with Hackread.com ahead of publishing on Wednesday, attackers are using a service called “The Phone Listener Service” in their attack.
 In fact, this service is a critical component of the malware, enabling it to manipulate the device’s calling capabilities allowing it to intercept and control all incoming and outgoing and grab sensitive information, such as one-time passwords (OTP) or account verification codes.

 In addition, the malware can manipulate the device’s display to show fake call interfaces, tricking victims into providing sensitive information.
-Additionally, it can manipulate call logs to hide its malicious activity and control the duration of calls.
+It can also manipulate call logs to hide its malicious activity and control the duration of calls.
 These capabilities allow attackers to deceive victims into revealing sensitive information or transferring funds.

 It monitors events from the stock dialer app and detects permission prompts from the system permission manager and system UI.
 Upon detecting specific events, it can grant permissions for the malware, bypassing user consent.
-The malware allows remote attackers to control the victim’s device UI, allowing them to simulate user interactions and manipulate the device with precision.
+The malware allows remote attackers to control the victim’s device UI, allowing them to simulate user interactions and precisely manipulate the device.

 To protect against such malware, always download apps from trusted sources like Google Play Store, be cautious about permission requests, and use mobile security software with on-device detection capabilities.